How Are Child Support Payments Determined in Australia?

-- personal earnings (eg wages, salaries, bonuses, commission, etc),
+- Personal earnings (eg wages, salaries, bonuses, commission, etc),

-- monies (cash)
+- Monies (cash)

-- valuable consideration (eg you receive goods, services or other benefits in exchange for an item, action or promise)
+- Valuable consideration (eg you receive goods, services or other benefits in exchange for an item, action or promise)

-- profits (amount of earnings in excess of its expenses)
+- Profits (amount of earnings in excess of its expenses)

 Other examples of income include financial investments and non-Australian income.

 In addition, if a parent is in arrears with their child support payments, the Child Support Agency may collect the payments in arrears from the compensation payment.
 This would leave you with a partial payout.

 GC Law are experts in workers’ compensation claims and we are here to help you.
 If you’re confused about the complexities of workers compensation and personal injury payments, look no further!